Can Contact lenses Cause Headaches?

 Contact lenses have become a great alternative to wearing glasses.
 Apart from being inconspicuous, they are also convenient, especially when you need to attend special events.
 As fantastic as contact lenses are, they do come with their drawbacks.
 One drawback that is commonly associated with wearing contact lenses is headaches.
 However, there are usually reasons for the onset of headaches with contact lens use and fortunately, in most cases, these issues can be corrected.

 One of the most common causes of headaches with daily lenses is an incorrect prescription.
 A good optician will not give you a contact lens prescription, but from time to time it can happen.
 If your contact lenses are too high or too low you will find yourself straining to see correctly.
 It is this strain that will be the major factor behind your headaches.
 If you are struggling with vision problems after getting contact lenses, go back to your eye care specialist and get your vision checked again.

 Incorrect Fitting Lenses

 There is no one-size-fits-all approach when it comes to contact lenses.
 Prescriptions are one thing, but size also matters when it comes to contacts.
-Over time your contact lenses can dry out and stiffen which will cause irritation.
+Over time your contact lenses or coloured contact lenses can dry out and stiffen which will cause irritation.
 The irritation will cause eye strain which could end up as a nasty headache.
 If you suspect your contact lenses have lost their shape or weren’t the right shape to begin with, make an appointment with your eye care specialist to have this problem rectified.

 If you’ve been wearing contact lenses for several years and suddenly find yourself suffering from headaches, there is a chance that your current prescription has become outdated.
 As we age, the muscles around our lenses get weaker.
 This results in a condition called presbyopia.
 It causes long-sightedness and often results in headaches as we try to focus on objects that are no longer clear.